 With support from the federal government, the Department of Advanced Education, as well as the University President at the time, Dr. Myer Horowitz, the Association was soon set up in its first office location in Garneau.
 A registry and newsletter, still in effect today, were developed, while in May 1987, the Constitution of the Association was formed.
 The Membership is comprised of retired academics, librarians and senior administrators.

-Today, the Association has its office in Emeritus House, where our Office Assistant works from 2:00 - 5:00 pm Tuesdays and Thursdays, and where the meetings of most Interest Groups are held.
+Today, the Association has its office in Emeritus House, where our Office Assistant works from 3:00 - 6:00 pm Mondays and Wednesdays, and where the meetings of most Interest Groups are held.